Abortion in South Sudan: History

 Despite policies favoring family planning, there was little public debate about the subject, and no women's rights groups participated in the abortion debate.
 Abortion was occasionally the subject of media reports, such as a 2012 newspaper article about a politician who had unlawfully detained workers of a private health clinic on charges of performing an illegal abortion on his relative.
 The politician said, "I demanded to know why she was in a private clinic instead of a civil hospital"; this, according to researchers Jennifer J. Palmer and Katerini Storeng, was meant to show support for government control of health.
 Policies on family planning and PAC were announced in July 2014 by President Salva Kiir Mayardit.
 Reproductive health groups avoided mentioning abortion and PAC to donors as the subject was controversial among the South Sudanese government and American funding sources.
 The South Sudanese government distrusted NGOs that operated outside of its power, and it revoked MSI's authorization to operate in the country in 2015.
-Discourse among bloggers has argued that lack of a coherent government stance on reproductive health must be reconciled.
+Discourse among bloggers has argued that the lack of a coherent government stance on reproductive health must be reconciled.
 Internet users have also protested against post-abortion care services funded by international donors.

 During the South Sudanese Civil War (2013–2020), abortion was widely reported at UN-led refugee camps, which the UN attributed largely to rape.
 Societal changes during the war contributed to increased acceptance of factors motivating abortion, according to a 2022 study of a refugee camp in Juba.
 These factors included an increase in rape due to the war; an increase in transactional sex among women whose male family members, the traditional financial providers, were killed or drafted; and a shift in marriage traditions making it increasingly likely for women's families to reject grooms whose families could not afford a desired bride price, which meant many unmarried pregnant women did not end up married.
 The Ministry of Health's reproductive health plans published in 2019 included birth control and PAC.
 The war and a lack of government funding hindered implementation.